Mostafa-Annur/PONG_GAME/README.md

 # PONG_GAME
-This is a ping pong ball game .
+This is a ping pong ball game.
-It can be played multiplayer or players computer.
+It can be played multiplayer or with the computer.
-A JAVA project
+A JAVA project.